Space Travel

 Mission

-The aim of the Venus Express is:
+The aim of the Venus Express was:

 1. To study the atmosphere and plasma environment of Planet Venus from orbit.